 As a chief developer of IBAnalyst ( a tool to analyze database statistics and find database problems with indices and garbage), Dmitry has a lot of experience in identifying and solving optimization puzzles.
 Dmitry supervises all optimization services and pays maximum attention to each case.

 We also have core Firebird developers as consultants for difficult optimization cases.

 We follow the practical approach and perform a lot of tests to improve our tuning techniques.

-We've performed a series of TPC based tests (TPC-R and TPC-C) which showed interesting results and highlighted some practical tips and tricks related with configuration parameters and hardware settings.
-One of the test was creating and testing performance of 1 Terabyte Firebird database.
+We've performed a series of TPC based tests (TPC-R and TPC-C) which showed interesting results and highlighted some practical tips and tricks related to configuration parameters and hardware settings.
+One of the tests was creating and testing the performance of 1 Terabyte Firebird database.

 The quote from one of our customers:

 "Using their own tools and approaches, IBSurgeon analyzed our database structure and predictive dialer applications in use and came up with a plan of action on how to optimize our database services.
 In no time our dialer system was literally "flying".
 Users reported 300 per cent increase in application response time and the database became stable and reliable.
 We were amazed how IBSurgeon got our system to work at speeds we never imagined it is capable of."